Home | Contact | Testimonials | Client list | Articles/links | FAQ | Newsletters | Fine art | Video site

 I pride myself on organization and punctuality.
 I'm on-time and prepared for assignments.

 And I deliver when promised, period.
-I use Federal Express for next morning deliveries.
-And before every job I'll fax or email you an estimate/agreement form that lists all the specs of the job, including fee, expense estimate, details of the shoot, etc. When I send you the images, I'll include a delivery memo that contains terms and number of images.
+And before every job I'll email you an estimate/agreement form that lists all the specs of the job, including fees, expense estimate, details of the shoot, and deliverables.
 I want everything clear before we start, and I'll take as much time as necessary to make sure we both fully understand the agreement.
+I pride myself on my work ethic, creativity and professionalism.

 Can you recommend designers or other graphic professionals?